The Dumping Ground series 4: Casting

-In March 2015, an open casting call was announced for the character of Chloe.
-The requirements were for the actress to be a genuine wheelchair user aged between 10 and 14 years old, who could pass for 11 to 13 years old.
+In March 2015, an open casting call was announced for the characters of Chloe Josephe Archie & Sammy who was in the DG for 3 episodes.
+The requirements for Chloe were for the actress to be a genuine wheelchair user aged between 10 and 14 years old, who could pass for 11 to 13 years old.
 Hannah Moncur was cast in the role.

 Episodes

 Production

 Production began on 24 May 2015, and was completed on 12 November 2015.